|Queens Park Rangers 1 v 0 Leeds United|

-The ground capacity is 18,360 and away fans usually get the upper tier of the School End, which holds around 1,800, though for some games they also give the lower tier to the visitors, which provides another 1,300 seats.
+The official ground capacity is now 18,439, so somehow they’ve found another 79 seats since last season.
+Away fans usually get the upper tier of the School End, which holds around 1,800, though for some games they also give the lower tier to the visitors, which provides another 1,300 seats.
 We got the larger allocation, and it’s now sold out.

 The adult price is £34 for ‘Upper tier gold’, whatever that is, and a mere £29 for ‘Upper tier silver’, while to complicate things further, both categories get a £2 reduction if you ended up with a restricted view seat.
 Things are a lot simpler in the lower tier, where it’s £29 for everyone.
 There are quite a few categories of concessions, from £24 for senior citizens and young adults in the most expensive seats, down to nothing for accompanied youngsters under 8 years old.

-Tickets for home fans are now on general sale, but they were only available to fans who had been on their database before 21st December.
-There is video footage on YouTube of some Leeds fans in the Ellerslie Road stand at the recent FA cup tie, who were surrounded by the locals and then thrown out by the stewards, even though they hadn’t really done anything.
+Tickets for home fans are now on general sale, but they were only available to fans who had been on their database by 5pm on 23st December.
+There is video footage on YouTube of some Leeds fans in the Ellerslie Road stand at last season’s FA cup tie, who were surrounded by the locals and then thrown out by the stewards, even though they hadn’t really done anything.
 So if you’ve managed to get a ticket in one of the home stands you will need to avoid drawing attention to yourself.

 The entrance to the away end is in Ellersie Road, as there are no turnstiles behind this stand because it backs right onto the school grounds.
 There is normally quite a large police and steward presence, and you should expect to be thoroughly searched before you enter the away end, while they are also very slow operating the turnstiles, so you should arrive at least half an hour before kick off.